ychu12/dl_final_project/README.md

 - Overall, the model actually predicts type of cancer from images, rather than if there is cancer in an image.
 - When the image target shape is (256,256) as opposed to the default (512,512) without reshaping/compressing the images, the model takes like 3-5 minutes to run and eventually reaches 100% training accuracy.
 When compressed to (128,128), it runs much faster, but only gets up to ~92% training accuracy, which is less sus imo.
 - MLP runs super quick, but the validation loss is super high.
+- I think if we could get the mlp to work well, then we could just say we tried the cnn but it kept overfitting

 TODO:
 1. Use more data.
 Right now, the accuracy is 100%, which is kinda sus.
 It makes sense, however, because at the moment, only "A" labels are being used.